 If you and the other members of your LLC want to run your own business - actually make and sell products, take orders, provide services - then you will probably want a member-management structure for your LLC.
 For example, if your LLC is a bakery and all your LLC members want to play an active role in the business -- crafting recipes, baking goods, hiring employees, opening and closing the shop -- then you will want to operate the LLC as member-managers.

-In Some Circumstances, A Manager-Management LLC May Be Better
+In Some Circumstances, A Manager-Managed LLC May Be Better

 In some situations, a manager-management structure may be better.
 The most common example is when some members only want to be passive investors in the business.
 These owners often feel more comfortable if the LLC delegates management responsibilities to one or more other members (or nonmembers).